tinygrad/tinygrad/CONTRIBUTING.md

 There is a linter, but it's not complete.
 Spend a little time reading and getting a feel for the style.

 I love PRs where I look at them and can just say, yes, this will improve the codebase and click merge.
-If you have an incomplete PR, feel free to post is as a draft.
+If you have an incomplete PR, feel free to post it as a draft.

 As my operating systems professor taught me, code is written to be read by humans.
 We value readability over performance and line count, but low line count is often a good proxy for readability.
 However, any PRs that look like code golf will immediately be closed.